LA SCCC Charity List - 2025:

 Regions served: 1

-Offers shelter, free crisis intervention, advocacy, referrals, case management, children's services, legal and court advocacy, group and individual counseling, transportation and a pet-friendly shelter.
+Offers a pet-friendly shelter, housing, free crisis intervention, advocacy, advocacy, referrals, case management, children's services, legal and court advocacy, group and individual counseling, and transportation.

 1022 Food Bank of Northwest Louisiana